 Xena,once known as "Destroyer of Nations," tries to redeem herself by fighting for the greater good.
 On her quest, she meets Gabrielle, a small town bard hungry for adventure.
-Together they take down some of the worlds most formidable opponents, even the gods!
+Together they take down some of the world's most formidable opponents, even the gods!
 Written by

 Willie Nelson Crane Jr

-The majority of Gabrielle's stunts and fight scenes was performed by Renee O'Connor herself, including the backflip from "The Abyss" where Gabrielle kicks a cannibal in the face mid-flight, which was done without any wirework.
+The majority of Gabrielle's stunts and fight scenes were performed by Renee O'Connor herself, including the backflip from "The Abyss" where Gabrielle kicks a cannibal in the face mid-flight, which was done without any wirework.
 See more »

 63 of 83 people found this review helpful.